ddev/ddev/docs/content/users/install/performance.md

     ### Troubleshooting Mutagen Sync Issues

     * Please make sure that DDEV projects work *without* mutagen before troubleshooting mutagen. `ddev config --mutagen-enabled=false && ddev restart`.
+    * Rename your project's .ddev/mutagen/mutagen.yml to .ddev/mutagen/mutagen.yml.bak and `ddev restart`.
+This makes sure you'll have a fresh version in case the file has been changed and `#ddev-generated` removed.
     * `export DDEV_DEBUG=true` will provide more information about what's going on with mutagen.
     * As of DDEV v1.21.2, DDEV's mutagen daemon keeps its data in a DDEV-only MUTAGEN_DATA_DIRECTORY, `~/.ddev_mutagen_data_directory`.
     * DDEV's private mutagen binary is installed in `~/.ddev/bin/mutagen`.
 You can use all the features of mutagen with `export MUTAGEN_DATA_DIRECTORY=~/.ddev_mutagen_data_directory` and running the mutagen binary in `~/.ddev/bin/mutagen`, for example:and `~/.ddev/bin/mutagen daemon stop`.